p0pr0ck5/lua-resty-influx/README.md

 *Default*: `host`

 Sets the hostname to which `resty.http` will define the `Host` header for HTTP requests.
+By default, this is equal to the configured `host` option.
 This option is ignored when `udp` is the configured protocol.

 ####proto

 *Default*: http

 Sets the protocol by which `resty.influx` will connect to the remote server.
-Currently `http` and `udp` protocols are supported.

-Note that UDP can present a significant performance improvement, particularly when sending many small sets of data points, at the cost of error handling.
+Note that UDP can present a significant performance improvement, particularly when sending many small sets of data points, at the cost of error handling and authentication.
+>>>>>>> Refactor and clean up

 ####precision

 *Default*: ms

 Sets the timestamp precision by which `resty.influx` will define timestamps.
-Currently, `ms`, `s, and `none` are support; when `none` is configured, no stamp will be sent as part of the line protocol message, and the remote Influx server will use nannosecond precision based on the server-local clock.
+Currently, `ms`, `s`, and `none` are supported; when `none` is configured, no stamp will be sent as part of the line protocol message, and the remote Influx server will use nanosecond precision based on the server-local clock.

+####ssl

+*Default*: false

+Configures HTTP requests to perform a TLS handshake before sending data.
+This option is ignored when `udp` is the configured protocol.

+####auth

+*Default*: ''

+Sets the username and password presented to remote HTTP(S).
+This value must be given as a single string in the format `user:password`.
+This option is ignored when `udp` is the configured protocol.

 ###Object-Oriented Interface